Gaucher's disease: Classification

 Gaucher's disease (GD) has three common clinical subtypes.
 These subtypes have come under some criticism for not taking account of the full spectrum of observable symptoms (the phenotypes).
 Also, compound heterozygous variations occur which considerably increase the complexity of predicting disease course.

 GD type I (non-neuropathic) is the most common and least severe form of the disease.
-Symptoms may begin early in life or in adulthood and mainly affect the liver, spleen, and bone.
+Symptoms may begin early in life or adulthood and mainly affect the liver, spleen, and bone.
 Enlarged liver and grossly enlarged spleen (together hepatosplenomegaly) are common; the spleen can rupture and cause additional complications.
 Skeletal weakness and bone disease may be extensive.
 Spleen enlargement and bone marrow replacement cause anemia, thrombocytopenia, and leukopenia.
 The brain and nervous system are not affected pathologically, but lung and, rarely, kidney impairment may occur.
 Patients in this group usually bruise easily (due to low levels of platelets) and experience fatigue due to low numbers of red blood cells.
 Depending on disease onset and severity, type I patients may live well into adulthood.
 The range and severity of symptoms can vary dramatically between patients.

-GD type II (acute infantile neuropathic) typically begins within six months of birth and has an incidence rate around 1 in 100,000 live births.
+GD type II (acute infantile neuropathic) typically begins within six months of birth and has an incidence rate of around 1 in 100,000 live births.
 Symptoms include an enlarged liver and spleen, extensive and progressive brain damage, eye movement disorders, spasticity, seizures, limb rigidity, and a poor ability to suck and swallow.
 Affected children usually die by age two.

-GD type III (chronic neuropathic) can begin at any time in childhood or even in adulthood, and occurs in about 1 in 100,000 live births.
+GD type III (chronic neuropathic) can begin at any time in childhood or even in adulthood and occurs in about 1 in 100,000 live births.
 It is characterized by slowly progressive, but milder neurologic symptoms compared to the acute or type II version.
 Major symptoms include an enlarged spleen and/or liver, seizures, poor coordination, skeletal irregularities, eye movement disorders, blood disorders including anemia, and respiratory problems.
 Patients often live into their early teen years and adulthood.